-The purpose of the long term incentive plan is to align the interests of senior executives and other employees more closely with those of the shareholders towards long term sustained superior performance.
+The purpose of the long term incentive plan is to align the interests of Senior Executives and other employees more closely with those of the shareholders towards long term sustained superior performance.
 Long term incentive plan instruments are designed to meet the requirements of ASX Listing Rules and the Company's status as a Pooled Development Fund.
 At the time of signing there are two long term incentive plans, comprising options to acquire ordinary shares.

-The employee share option plan is subject to the following terms:
+The Employee Share Option Plan (ESOP) is subject to the following terms:

-- The Board may issue options to eligible employees; - The options vest 12 months from issue, assuming performance measures are met; - Should options vest, options will expire three years after grant; - The options lapse on termination of employment, other than through death or redundancy; and - The exercise price is set at a 15% premium to the volume weighted average market price of the Company's shares 5 days prior to grant and comprise 3 tranches. - Tranche 1 was granted on 25 January 2016; - Tranche 2 eligibility will be assessed by the Board on or after 25 January 2017; and - Tranche 3 eligibility will be assessed by the Board on or after 25 January 2018.
+- the Board may issue options to eligible employees; - the options vest 12 months from issue, assuming performance measures are met; - should options vest, options will expire three years after grant; - the options lapse on termination of employment, other than through death or redundancy; and - the exercise price is set at a 15% premium to the volume weighted average market price of the Company's shares five days prior to grant and comprises three tranches: - tranche one was granted on 25 January 2016; - tranche two eligibility will be assessed by the Board on or after 25 January 2017; and - tranche three eligibility will be assessed by the Board on or after 25 January 2018.